-Über Emil Rovner
+About Emil Rovner

-Emil Rovner was born in Gorky, Russia in a family of musicians, where he began taking cello lessons with A. Lukianenko at the Glinka Conservatory.
+Emil Rovner was born in Gorky, Russia in a family of musicians, where he began taking cello lessons with Anatoly Lukianenko at the Glinka Conservatory.
 By the age of ten he had already given his solo début with the Gorky City Symphony.
-He continued his studies with Ivan Monighetti in Madrid and Basel and completed them with Boris Pergamenschikow at the Hanns Eisler School of Music in Berlin, where he took his performance degree.
-He then studied singing with U. Messthaler at the Schola Cantorum Basiliensis and took lessons in conducting from M. Samorukova.
-He has worked closely with such leading contemporary composers as Sofia Gubaidulina, Valentin Silvestrov, Heinz Holliger, Per Nørgård, Bernd Franke,Tigran Mansurian, Elena Firsova a.o.
+He continued his studies with Ivan Monighetti in Madrid and Basle and completed them with Boris Pergamenschikow at the Hanns Eisler School of Music in Berlin, where he took his performance degree.
+He also received lessons from Mstislav Rostropovich who has had a strong impact on his artistic development.

-Emil Rovner has won many prizes at international cello competitions, including a first prize at the Johannes Brahms Competition in Austria and at the Lausanne Competition under the patronage of Lord Menuhin.
-In 1998 he won the first prize and two special awards at the J. S. Bach Competition in Leipzig, marking the onset of his international concert career.
+Emil Rovner has won many prizes at international cello competitions, including a First Prize at the Johannes Brahms Competition in Austria as well as at the Lausanne Competition under the patronage of Lord Menuhin.
+In 1998 he won the First Prize and two special awards at the J. S. Bach Competition in Leipzig, marking the onset of his international concert career.

-At the recommendation of Vladimir Ashkenazy, Emil Rovner gave his solo début with the Zurich Tonhalle Orchestra under Gary Bertini.
+Recommended by Vladimir Ashkenazy, Emil Rovner gave his solo début with the Zurich Tonhalle Orchestra under Gary Bertini.
 Since then he has frequently appeared as a soloist with orchestras of the stature of the St Petersburg Philharmonic, the Berlin Symphony, the Bern Camerata, the Moscow Symphony, the Basle Symphony, and the renowned chamber orchestras of Stuttgart, Basle and Munich among others.
 He has played in such renowned venues as the Berlin Philharmonie, the Leipzig Gewandhaus, the Berlin Konzerthaus, the Bonn Beethovenhaus, Queen Elisabeth Hall (London), the St Petersburg Philharmonie and the Zurich Tonhalle and at such festivals as the Berlin Festival, the Leipzig Bach Festival, the Schleswig-Holstein Festival, Gidon Kremer’s Les muséiques and the Viva Cello Festival in Basle.

 In October 2007 he became one of the youngest professors at the Carl Maria von Weber University of Music in Dresden.
-He regularly holds international master-classes and is jury member at international cello competitions like Prague Spring competition.
+He holds international master-classes and is jury member at international cello competitions like Prague Spring competition and Janacek competition.
 Many of his students have won prizes at international cello and chamber music competitions.
-His CD release of the solo works by Mieczyslaw Weinberg in 2010 (a première recording) was awarded five stars by the music magazine FonoForum and nominated for the Echo Classic Prize.
+His CD release of the solo works by Mieczyslaw Weinberg in 2010 (a première recording) got five stars by the classical music magazine FonoForum and was nominated for the Echo Classic Prize.